 We take owner surrenders for cats and dogs as we have room.
 When circumstances become impossible for an owner to care for their pet, we work with them to take in their pet and re-home them.
 We understand how difficult it can be to give up a beloved pet.
 We work very hard to re-home the pet into a home that is a good fit for the animal and the new owner.

-This is done on a case by case basis, and as we have room.
+This is done on a case-by-case basis, and as we have room.
 We cannot accommodate every request for an owner surrender.
-Cats must be current on rabies, distemper, and feline leukemia vaccines.
-Cats must have a negative feline leukemia test.
-Dogs must be current on rabies, distemper/parvo, and bordatella vaccines.
+Cats must be current on rabies and distemper vaccines and have a negative feline leukemia test.
+Dogs must be current on rabies, distemper/parvo, and bordetella vaccines.
 Medical records must be provided at the time of surrender.

 Do you take strays?
 No, we do not pick up stray animals or accept stray animals.
 People should call their local animal control officer.